-Choose to Read Ohio is administered by the State Library of Ohio with support from partner organizations.
+Choose to Read Ohio is administered by the State Library of Ohio in partnership with the Ohioana Library and Ohio Center for the Book.
 An Advisory Council makes recommendations on statewide implementation of CTRO including marketing, toolkit development, title selection, program sustainability and future growth.

 Advisory Council members include:

 - Don Boozer, Manager, Ohio Center for the Book at Cleveland Public Library

 - Courtney Brown, Library Specialist, Ohioana Library Association

 - Liz Deskins, Adjunct Professor, Kent State University iSchool